Josef Hofmann: Childhood

-Josef Hofmann was born in Podgórze (a district of Kraków), in Austro-Hungarian Galicia (present-day Poland) in 1876.
+Josef Hofmann was born in Podgórze (currently part of Kraków), in Austro-Hungarian Galicia (present-day Poland) in 1876.
 His father was the composer, conductor and pianist Kazimierz Hofmann, and his mother the singer Matylda Pindelska.
 He had an older sister – Zofia Wanda (born June 11, 1874, also in Kraków).
 Throughout their childhood, their father, Kazimierz, was married to Aniela Teofila née Kwiecińska (born January 3, 1843, in Warsaw), who, after moving to Warsaw in 1878 with her husband, died there on October 12, 1885.
 Then the next year Kazimierz Mikołaj Hofmann married on June 17, 1886, Matylda Franciszka Pindelska - the mother of his children, (daughter of Wincenty and Eleonora née Wyszkowska, b. in 1851 in Kraków) in the Holy Cross Church in Warsaw.

 In order to ensure their son Josef a thorough musical education, the whole family moved to Berlin from 1886.
 Josef Hofmann, a child prodigy, gave a debut recital in Warsaw at the age of 5, and a long series of concerts throughout Europe and Scandinavia, culminating in a series of concerts in America in 1887-88 that elicited comparisons with the young Mozart and the young Mendelssohn.
 The young Hofmann took music lessons from Heinrich Urban (composition) and with the pianist and composer Moritz Moszkowski.